drualcman/SocialLogin/README.md

 # SocialLogin

 Created from a training with Miguel Muñoz Serafin.
-With this 2 projects you can easy imlpement OAuth autentication using any IDP support OAuth and OpenID.
+With this 2 projects you can easy implement OAuth authentication using any IDP support OAuth and OpenID.

 ## SocialLogin.Client.Blazor
-Project to manage teh Social Login for Blazor WebAssembly, and similar.
+Project to manage the Social Login for Blazor WebAssembly, or similar.

 ## SocialLogin.WebApi
-Project to manage teh private action VS the IDP adn then protect your login action from the Blazor WebAssemblt Client
+Project to manage the private action VS the IDP and then protect your login action from the Blazor WebAssembly Client